How To Find & Buy DVLA Number Plates

-The DVLA creates and records vehicle registrations and so has a key role to play in the provision of private number plates.
-Many DVLA number plates are offered directly from the DVLA’s huge database of stock, comprising millions of unissued number plates which are available immediately.
+The DVLA creates and records vehicle registrations and so has a key role to play in the provision of vehicle registrations numbers or more commonly know, number plates.

-The next DVLA number plates auction will be held on The Haycock Hotel, Peterborough, PE8 6JA on 21st - 23rd November 2018.
-Find more DVLA Auction information here.
+The next auction will be held on ONLINE ONLY Sale on 20th to 26th March 2024.
+Find more Auction information here.

 By law, every company in the UK that supplies actual perspex number plates has to be registered with the DVLA under the RNPS (Register Of Number Plate Suppliers).
 This Government scheme was introduced in 2003 to help combat vehicle related crime.